 Welcome to the City of Ecorse Building Department.
 The Building Department serves residents and businesses by supporting new construction projects, renovation of existing properties, and building expansion within the City.
 Our staff is dedicated to providing user-friendly, professional customer service in order to make it easier for individuals and companies to achieve their building objectives and comply with building codes, zoning requirements, and City ordinances.

 The Building Department, in cooperation with other City divisions such as the Planning & Zoning Commissions encourages investment in the City.
 The vision is to develop a vibrant community where residents and tourists are able to enjoy quality of work and life.
 The City adopts codes and zoning policies to protect health and safety.
 Anyone planning to build or improve his or her property should contact the Building Department for important information on codes and ordinances.

 The City of Ecorse requires inspections for all homes that are being sold or rented.
 Inspections may be scheduled by calling (313) 386-3636.
-Inspections are performed Upon sale and rental inspections are required every two years on rental property.
+Inspections are performed Upon sale and rental inspections are required every year on rental and Commercial property.
 Inspections are performed on Tuesdays between the hours of 9:00 am to 3:30 pm.
-Inspectors, are available Tuesday 8:30 am to 9:00 am for questions.
+Inspectors, are in the Office on Tuesday 8:30 am to 9:00 am for questions.

 Inspections can be scheduled by calling the Building Department Inspection Line at (313) 436-4000.
 Leave the address, the type of inspection needed, the permit number and a call back number.

 |Sale Inspection Fees